Watch now: Bill mandates dementia training for Illinois health professionals

 After negotiations with the Illinois State Medical Society, among others, the pool of healthcare professionals targeted by the bill expanded to include anyone "licensed by the state of Illinois" working with adults over the age of 26 and reduced the education requirement from six hours to one hour per license renewal cycle.

-Stratton said the pool of providers was expanded, in part, because not every person has or sees a primary care doctor.
+Stratton told The Pantagraph the pool of providers was expanded, in part, because not every person has or sees a primary care doctor.

 "Now, many, many professionals that work with those that are adults — they're all going to be able to look for signs," she said of the training.